Neocreb/frontend-eloity-unified-ecosys/COMMUNITY_EVENTS_FEATURE.md

 ---

-**This feature positions SoftChat as a pioneer in real-time social commerce and community engagement, creating a unique competitive advantage in the social platform space.**
+**This feature positions Eloity as a pioneer in real-time social commerce and community engagement, creating a unique competitive advantage in the social platform space.**